RedisLabs/redislabs-docs/content/kubernetes/delete_custom_resources.md

 ### Delete operator bundle

-To delete the operator from your K8s cluster and namespace, you can delete the operator bundle with:
+To delete the operator from your K8s cluster, you can delete the operator bundle with:

 - `kubectl delete -f bundle.yaml` for non-OpenShift K8s deployments
 - `kubectl delete -f openshift.bundle.yaml` for OpenShift deployments